andreberg/py4dlib/_sources/api/objects.txt

    Same as ``c4d.utils.HPBToMatrix(c4d.utils.VectorToHPB(v))``.

-.. function:: MakeEditable(obj)
+.. function:: MakeEditable(obj, clone=False)

-   Run the Make Editible command on obj or a list of objects.
+   Run the Make Editible command on an object or a list of objects.

+   :param bool clone: if True, return editable clones of the
+       input.

+   :return: editable object or list of editable objects
+       Returns False if the document of the input objects can't be found.